technikate/technikate.github.io/index.md

 ---
 title: Katie Knish
 ---
 Hi!
-I'm Katie, a technical editor and writer based in Vermont.
-This site is a hub for samples and projects.
+I'm Katie, a technical writer based in Vermont.
+This is a hub for samples and projects.

+I made this site on GitHub pages with the So Simple Jekyll theme.
+All content is written in Markdown.

 Thanks for visiting!